Why is this Reserve significant?

 The property contains high-quality examples of white cedar seepage swamp, a unique wetland known for its remarkable number of plant species, including blueberries, native honeysuckles, ferns, orchids, mosses and sedges.

 The Nature Conservancy is managing this property as a Forest Reserve, following sustainable forestry practices that build forest health and resilience, such as selective harvesting to improve biodiversity, and ensure critical protection of wetlands and buffers around the many lakes, rivers and streams.
-The entirety of the property will receive Forest Stewardship Council certification and be enrolled in the State of Michigan’s Commercial Forest Program (500 acres are currently enrolled).
+The entirety of the property will receive Forest Stewardship Council certification and be enrolled in the State of Michigan’s Commercial Forest Program.